-- understand and appropriately apply the principles and techniques of installing and troubleshooting equipment using laser alignment and vibration analysis systems. - demonstrate the ability to install, program, and troubleshoot Programmable Logic Controllers and Panel View HMIs. - demonstrate the work ethics and safety awareness expected in industrial environments.
+- apply the principles and techniques of installing and troubleshooting equipment using laser alignment and vibration analysis systems. - demonstrate the ability to install, program, and troubleshoot Programmable Logic Controllers and Panel View HMIs. - demonstrate the work ethics and safety awareness expected in industrial environments.